Transforming Ruleguard’s UX: Building the Dashboard

 7. Uploads

-The Upload component aimed to provide a seamless file transfer experience for users who often times have to upload a wide range of data types across various screen sizes, offering clear feedback on the upload progress.
+The Upload component aimed to provide a seamless file transfer experience for users who often times have to upload a wide range of data types across various view ports and screen sizes, ensuring clear feedback on upload progress, file validation, and error handling.

 Developer Handoff